-- a) ensure that a meter is fitted to new licenced bores: - b) read each meter at least once a year and record use in appropriate database(s); and - c) if GMW is unable to measure the volume of water taken through a meter it may: - i. make an estimate of use; or - ii. request the licence holder to provide a meter reading.
+- a) ensure that a meter is fitted to new licensed bores; - b) read each meter at least once a year and record take in appropriate database(s); and - c) if GMW is unable to measure the volume of water taken through a meter it may: - i. make an estimate of take; or - ii. request the licence holder to provide a meter reading.

-PRESCRIPTION 5: Groundwater level monitoring
+PRESCRIPTION 5: Groundwater level monitoring (page 20-21)